SurSerious/SurSerious.github.io/music.md

 permalink: /music/
 ---

 Welcome to my page about music!
-I have listened to an extensive range of music genres everything from C-pop, vaporware to Jazz Fusion.
-This collection features music that rewards a complete, attentive listening experience at least once.
+I have listened to an extensive range of music genres everything the vibrant melodies of C-pop and the nostalgic textures of vaporwave to the intricate harmonies of Jazz Fusion.
+The music gathered here transcends casual listening, offering rich rewards to those who fully immerse themselves in each piece.

 # [Classical](/classical/)